LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ```
 The response also indicates the content size, starting, and ending offset.

-However, in order to download file concurrently, the staring and ending offset of each download connection must be calculated so the size of result file must be known.
+However, in order to download file concurrently, the starting and ending offset of each download connection must be calculated so the size of result file must be known.
 There are several ways to get the size of the extracted file.
 The example in this article shows the way to get the size of result file by using the **Extraction ID** appearing in the **Notes** field when the job is completed.

 ```
 {